marcin-kli/MP1/README.md

 Final results:
 ![performance_final](testing/performance_final.png)
-I noticed that this tests scores vary from time to time and they depend on external libraries as well.
+I noticed that this tests scores vary from time to time and depends on external libraries as well.